codyfeldhaus/bravo-week-1/functions-lab/functions-lab.md

 ## Scenario
 In this lab, you will be simulating a real-world scenario where you need to manage a list of books in a library.
-The library has a collection of books, and you need to write functions to add new books, remove existing ones, find books by author or title, and display the collection of books.
+The library has a collection of books, and you need to write functions to add new books, remove existing ones, find books by author or title, display the collection of books, etc.

 ## Learning Objectives
 - Understand the concept of functions in JavaScript
-- Learn how to use arrays and array methods
+- Understad arrays and array methods
 - Understand strings and string methods
-- Utilize conditional statements
+- Understand conditional statements

 ### Task 1: Define a Book
-* Create an object for a book with properties for `title`, `author`, `isbn`, and `availability` (true or false).
+* Create an object for a book with properties for `title`, `author`, `bookId`, and `availability` (true or false).

 ### Task 2: Create a Collection of Books
 * Create an array of books which will act as the library's collection.